Consumer Reports: How to combat front-loading washing machine odors

 The problem isn't new.

-According to Consumer Reports smelly washers and mold has been a problem for about 20 years.
+According to Consumer Reports, smelly washers and mold have been a problem for about 20 years.

 "Over the years manufacturers have made design changes to try to combat the mold issue," says Consumer Reports Home Editor, Sara Morrow-Harcourt